Mini Cooper Insurance Rates

 Rates are averaged for all Mini Cooper models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers considered higher risk with reckless driving or DUI convictions pay an average of $1,420 more each year to insure their Cooper
+- Drivers with DUI or reckless driving convictions pay an average of $1,420 more every year for car insurance

 Now that you are aware of how MINI Cooper rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.
 For example, the insurance cost of a 2015 MINI Cooper will be different than the price range of a 2008 MINI Cooper.